librato/python-librato/README.md

 Sending a measurement in a single HTTP request is inefficient.
 The overhead both at protocol and backend level is very high.
 That's why we provide an alternative method to submit your measurements.
 The idea is to send measurements in batch mode.
-We push measurements that are saved in memory and when we are ready, they will be submitted in an efficient matter.
+We push measurements that are stored and when we are ready, they will be submitted in an efficient matter.
 Here is an example:

 ```